google/go-cloud/internal/website/content/howto/runtimervar/runtimevar.md

 URL pointing to the variable.
 See [Concepts: URLs][] for more details.
 If you need fine-grained control over the connection settings, you can call the constructor function in the driver package directly (like `awsparamstore.OpenVariable`).
-This guide will show how to use both forms for each storage provider.
+This guide shows how to use both forms for each storage provider.

 [Concepts: URLs]: {{< ref "/concepts/urls.md" >}}